Hummel Park

 Set in the Ponca Hills, Hummel Park is characterized by dense woods, dramatic cliffs along its eastern edge, and deep, winding ravines.
 The riparian forest creates a lush green canopy that makes you forget you're still within city limits.

-One spot you shouldn't miss is the "Devil's Slide," a natural cliff formation that offers breathtaking views of the Missouri River.
+One spot you shouldn't miss is the "Devil's Slide," a natural cliff formation that offers sweeping views of the Missouri River.
+Above it, a dedicated Missouri River Overlook puts you at an elevated vantage point above the river and the surrounding wooded landscape - a step up, literally, from the views at the cliff edge itself.
 Just a heads-up: the terrain here is pretty rugged, with narrow, winding roads that sometimes feature potholes, so take it slow when driving through.

 Learning and Recreation